Bullying

 When is it not bullying?

-Everyone knows that we have the First Amendment, and we are permitted to freely state our opinions, but we are not allowed to harm others with our statements.
-If we cause others to feel fear or to feel threatened, our speech will not be protected.
-The test becomes whether a reasonable person would feel fear due to the statements that are made.
-We are not allowed to hurt others, and others are not allowed to hurt U.S..
+Everyone knows that we have First Amendment rights, and we are permitted to freely state our opinions, but there are limitations.
+If we cause others to feel fear of imminent physical harm, our speech may not be protected.
+The test is whether a reasonable person would feel fear due to the statements that are made.

 What do I do about someone bullying me?